devrenj/devrenj.github.io/README.md

 ## Objetivo
 🇺🇸 Goals

-🇧🇷 Projeto open-source criado para ajudar desenvolvedores a terem seu próprio perfil profissional, introduzindo um menu estiloso para seus links pessoais, semelhante a outras soluções.
+🇧🇷 Projeto open-source, responsivo e dinâmico criado para ajudar nossa comunidade Dev a terem seu perfil profissional, contemplando um menu estiloso para seus links pessoais, semelhante a outras soluções.

-🇺🇸 Open-source project made to help Devs to have their own professional profile, introducing a stylish menu for their own personal links, like another available solutions.
+🇺🇸 Open-source project, responsive and dynamic made to help our Devs community to have their own professional profile, featuring a stylish menu for their own personal links, similar to other available solutions.

 ## Tecnologias utilizadas e bibliotecas
 🇺🇸 Technologies and Libraries